HarshRaj709/Postgres_notes/Postgres_notes.md

 # 📌 HAVING CLAUSE

-## Filtering using WHERE will not work with GROUP BY  use HAVING to apply condition
+## Filtering using WHERE will not work with Aggregate use HAVING to apply condition

 ```sql
 SELECT p_name, SUM(total_price)